weaveworks/policy-library/goodpractices/README.md

 ## Getting Started

-1. Select the policies to use from [Available Good Practices Policies](#available-good-practices-policies)
+1. Select the policies to use from [Available Good Practices Policies](#available-good-practices-policies).
 2. Add them via Kustomization to your environment.

-An example for deploying RBAC Secrets good practices could be:
+An example for deploying RBAC Secrets good practices using this GitRepository as a source is shown below.

 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1